INN/docs/how-to-work-with-us/intake-procedure.md

 # How to Work With Us

-We love making things and we love helping our members and clients publish great journalism.
+We love making things and helping our members and clients perform acts of great journalism.
 We want to make it easy for you to approach us with ideas and projects, and we want you to know what to expect when working with us.

 **When you approach us with a project**, we'll talk about the idea as a team and review the requirements and expectations.
-We strongly recommend you familiarize yourself with [our process](https://github.com/INN/docs/blob/master/how-we-work/process.md) so you know what to expect.
+We strongly recommend you familiarize yourself with [our process](/how-we-work/process.md) so you know what to expect.

 **To get in touch** with the team, send an email to [nerds@investigativenewsnetwork.org](mailto:nerds@investigativenewsnetwork.org).
 Include a brief project description, what you hope to accomplish, and any timeline considerations we should know about.